 Form N-PORT.
 A fund will be required to report monthly the liquidity classification assigned to each of the fund's portfolio investments individually.
-Position-level liquidity classification information will be reported to the SEC in a structured data format on a confidential basis rather than, as proposed, released every three months to the public.
+Positionlevel liquidity classification information will be reported to the SEC in a structured data format on a confidential basis rather than, as proposed, released every three months to the public.
 A fund will be required monthly to report on Form N-PORT the aggregated percentage of its portfolio investments that falls into each of the four liquidity categories, and such aggregate information will be disclosed to the public only for the third month of each fiscal quarter with a 60-day delay.
 A fund will also be required to report its highly liquid investment minimum monthly on Form N-PORT on a non-public basis.

 Effective and Compliance Dates.
-Rule 22e-4 will be effective 60 days after publication in the Federal Register, except for the amendments to Form N-CEN, which are effective June 1, 2018.
+The effective date of Rule 22e-4 is January 17, 2017.
 The SEC has adopted tiered compliance dates: for larger entities (i.e., funds that together with other investment companies in the "same group of related investment companies" have net assets of \$1 billion or more at the end of the most recent fiscal year), the compliance date is December 1, 2018; for smaller entities (i.e., funds that, together with other investment companies in the same "group of related investment companies," have net assets of less than \$1 billion as of the end of the most recent fiscal year), the compliance date is June 1, 2019.
+The amendments to Form N-CEN are effective June 1, 2018.